abuiles/ember-101/computed-properties-and-observers.md

 });
 ~~~~~~~~

-We achieve the same result using the `prototype` extension or `Ember.computed`, what to use is
+We achieve the same result using the `prototype` extension or `Ember.computed`, but what you use is
-just a matter of taste, some people like `Ember.computed` and others
+a matter of taste.
+Some people like `Ember.computed` and others prefer
 `.property`.

-We need to keep in mind though that we can use `.property` only
+We need to keep in mind, though, that we can use `.property` only
-because prototype extensions are enabled by default, if we decide to
+when prototype extensions are enabled by default.
+If we decide to
-turn them off then we wouldn't be able to use this functionality.
+turn them off, we won't be able to use this functionality.

 I> Ember guides have a section about disabling prototype
-I> extensions, if we are thinking about turning them off we should give
+I> extensions.
+If we are thinking about turning them off, we should give
 I> it a read and understand the implications: [Disabling prototype extensions](http://emberjs.com/guides/configuring-ember/disabling-prototype-extensions).

 ## Computed Property function signature

-The functions we have been using to declare a computed property have
+The functions we've use to declare a computed property have
 looked like the following:

 {title="Computed Property Function", lang="JavaScript"}